frePPLe/frepple/doc/erp-integration/odoo-connector/overview.rst

-Before going into the technical details, you might want to take one step back and understand `what Odoo cannot do for planners <https://frepple.com/blog/five_things_odoo_mrp_doesnt_do/>`_ and why advanced planning is required for complex production environments.
+Before going into the technical details, you might want to take one step back and understand `what Odoo cannot do for planners <https://frepple.com/blog/five_things_odoo_mrp_doesnt_do/>`_ and why advanced planning is required for complex environments.

 .. image:: _images/odoo_planning_complexity.png
    :alt: Import data from odoo
+   :scale: 50%

 The connector provides the following functionality: